 D. Get empowered by technology

-It may sound like working with numbers would be mind-numbing, but technology provides some great tools to make budgeting easier.
+Working with numbers would be mind-numbing, but technology provides excellent tools to make budgeting easier.

-There are free budgeting apps available for your computer or phone that can help you track your money and keep yourself on track while also making it easier to stick to your budget goals.
+Free budgeting apps are available for your computer or phone that can help you track your money and keep yourself on track while making it easier to stick to your budget goals.

-When you budget money after divorce, planning for the future isn’t the only thing you have to worry about.
+When you budget money after divorce, planning for the future isn’t the only thing you must worry about.
 You also need to budget enough money each month to cover your living expenses, so try not to take on any unnecessary luxuries until your money is in order.

 Recommended: Simple Cheap Living: Live Well on Next to Nothing